-All we have to do is be dedicated to find the time to do it.
-We could sleep one hour less a night, take shorter showers, watch less TV or anything else that you can think of to cut down on.
+All we have to do is be dedicated to finding the time to do it.
+We could sleep one hour less a night, take shorter showers, watch less TV, or anything else that you can think of to cut down on.
 If a certain goal is important to us, we will find the time for it in our busy lives.

 So let’s get started on creating a blog schedule that works for you.

 Want to start a blog?
 Bluehost is perfect for beginner bloggers